Aliases for PLD6 Gene

 PLD6 (Phospholipase D Family Member 6) is a Protein Coding gene.
-Among its related pathways are Metabolism and Glycerophospholipid biosynthesis.
+Diseases associated with PLD6 include Heavy Chain Disease.
+Among its related pathways are Gene Expression and Metabolism.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and cardiolipin hydrolase activity.

 UniProtKB/Swiss-Prot Summary for PLD6 Gene